SebastianRValdivia/WritingTheTabulaRasa/book/en/book.md

 Creating references requires practice.
 They consist of keywords or short phrases, such as a definition, and are extremely condensed.
 They should occupy as little space as possible, without explanations of their content.

+### C.3.3 Guides

+A guide is a process explained in steps that provide detailed instructions for a person to accomplish a task.
+A well-known example is a cooking recipe, where the steps for preparing a meal are outlined.

+It consists of steps, which are short sections that describe a part of the process.
+These steps are numbered and grouped in an ordered list.
+Each step is a stage, which should have a header and a description of what needs to be done and what will happen.

+The beginning contains a summary of what will be done.
+It answers what is being done, why, and where it applies.
+It serves as an introduction with general information about the guide.
+Here, it clarifies who the guide is intended for, whether it's for professionals or not.
+Additionally, it specifies the requirements and/or materials needed for its completion.
+If possible, the expected time should also be mentioned.
+The aim is to help the reader find the right guide and determine if they can carry it out.

+A guide is not intended to provide information.
+They are instructional texts that indicate how to perform something; explaining their content is beyond their purpose.
+However, it's a recommendation, not an obligation, to add some comments about the results to explain why they occur.

+### C.3.4 Essays

+Unlike the others, essays are argumentative texts.
+In these, a persuasive discourse is presented with the goal of convincing the recipient.
+They belong to the discursive genre and inherit the theme, style and type of structure from it.

+Each essay has a supposed theory, something they can be in favor of or against.
+At the beginning, the supposition is explained, and then **arguments** are presented to persuade.
+An argument demonstrates why the statement is correct or incorrect and must be supported by evidence.

+They have two phases.
+The first involves producing the essay, where the argumentation of the hypothesis is written, presenting the question along with its answers and then the argument(s) defending the answer.
+The second phase of an essay is the debate it generates.
+During this phase, counterarguments will be presented that refute the initial assertion.
+In several cases, during the second stage, authors defend their work by countering the counterarguments.
+The goal of these stages is to find the truth.

+An essay can be cited by another, meaning it has been an inspiration for their work, either to contradict or rectify its content.
+Citations are usually placed at the end along with all other references.

+### C.3.5 Bibliographies

+Bibliographies are lists of resources based on a single topic.
+They are typically found alongside academic work, following a style guide and usually at the end of the text.

+It is important to keep a record of the source of the information we obtained, which answers future questions like, "What is the origin of this information?" and "What is the evidence?"
+The source's location also serves to evaluate the sources.
+In cases where information can change, such as in research areas, we need to know the time and the author in case there are new discoveries that refute previous statements.
+This makes bibliographies a collection of evidence and studies from other resources.

+The elements in the list include the title or topic of the resource, the publication date, the author and the publisher.
+Sometimes, it also includes the date of access, the URL (Uniform Resource Locator), if it's a website, also annotations made by the person compiling the bibliography.